NontoxicPrint.com

 INTRODUCTION

 : Psychiatric disorders related to exposure to neurotoxins have determined different types of welfare benefits being granted by the welfare system in a number of countries, though the diagnosis provided to justify them does not always establish a clear relationship between the exposure and the disorder (Callender et al. 1997, Ramos et al. 1998, 2004, Ramos and Silva Filho 2001).
 The relative risk of a disability pension due to pre-senile dementia is higher among the workers exposed to solvents than in the control groups (Axelson et al. 1976, Mikkelsen 1980, Olsen and Sabroe 1980).
-There is a trend in making a diagnosis of neurotic disorder for workers who are exposed to neurotoxins and who are considered to be eligible for the welfare benefit.
-According to Lindström et al. (1984), in a Correspondence to: Andréia Ramos E-mail: aa-ramos@uol.com.br study on solvent exposure, the exposure to this neurotoxin increases the risk of early pensions as a result of neurotic disorders, though early pensions due to alcohol addiction and other neuropsychiatric disorders do not grow in the presence of solvent exposure.
-Perhaps this can be explained by the fact that, most of the times, these workers present unspecific complaints.
-Arlien-Søborg et al. (1979) examined seventy wall painters after they had undergone health care due to solvent intoxication symptoms or suspected dementia.
-The authors discharged possible causes of organic mental disorder and found significant changes in the tests and assessment carried out (neurological test, brain computerized tomography).
-They concluded that the long-term exposure to

-solvents would gradually result in the development of a chronic brain syndrome called ‘‘wall painters’ chronic syndrome."
+solvents would gradually result in the development of a chronic brain syndrome called 'wall painters chronic syndrome.'